Meet our Trustees

 Chris Hamilton - Chair of Trustees

-I have a background in scientific publishing and research and personal interests in natural history, technology and autism.
-After a decade working in a local education authority and running large-scale public services, I took early retirement in 2008 to combine paid work with voluntary roles in arts education, disability support and environmental protection.
+I have a background in scientific publishing and research, and personal interests in natural history, technology and autism.
+After a decade working in a local education authority and running public services, I took early retirement to combine paid work with voluntary roles in arts education, disability support and environmental protection.

-When I’m not governing, I enjoy campaigning on planning issues, gardening, keeping tropical insects, music, playing with new technology, reading, superhero films, travel (mostly to the Arctic Circle where my son, who has a little one with autism, lives), virtual reality and walking with and without my two very bouncy doodle dogs.
-I’m also a volunteer with the Basingstoke Canal Society and The Conservation Volunteers and an NHS community COVID responder with the Royal Voluntary Service.
-I like to keep busy and useful.
+When I’m not governing, I enjoy campaigning on planning issues, gardening, keeping tropical insects, playing with new technology, reading, watching superhero films, travelling (mostly to the Arctic Circle where my son lives), and walking with and without my two very bouncy doodle dogs.
+I’m also a volunteer with AbilityNet, providing IT support to older people and those with disabilities, and with RHS Wisley.

 Karen Cummings - Vice Chair

-I live in Bracknell with my husband and our daughter, she is a student at Carwarden.
+I live in Bracknell with my husband and our daughter who is a student at Carwarden.
 We are family orientated and enjoy visiting National Trust properties and having picnics.

 I was a Primary school teacher for 15 years, I joined Bearwood Primary School in Winnersh, Wokingham, as an NQT and never left!
 During my time at Bearwood I had a number of roles.
 My roles spanned from class teacher to Literacy and Assessment lead and Key Stage 2 Leader.

 Over the 15 years I gradually reduced my working hours, mainly due to wanting to have more time with our daughter.
 Before I left teaching I worked 1 day a week, I covered staff’s PPA time throughout the school, I taught children in the Foundation Stage, Key Stage 1 and Key Stage 2.